ben-jacobson/Remora-STM32F4xx-PIO/README.md

 Credits to Scotta and Cakeslob and others that worked on Remora.
 Additional credit to Expatria Technologies and Terje IO.

 # Known issues and more info on implementation
-- In SPI comms interface, the EXTI4 is not configurable, for example the handler in irqHandler.h is still reading it as GPIO_4, changing this may break the comms interface.
+- When using the SPI comms interface, the EXTI4 is not really configurable despite it being settable in platformio.ini.
+Some handlers in irqHandler.h have this hard coded in as GPIO_4, changing this may break the comms interface.
 Use of EXT4 (PA_4 CS line) with other SPI2/3 is yet to be tested.
-- SDIO and SPI1 share a DMA Stream.
-SPIO makes use of this stream first and it is fully cleared afterward.
-No known issues with this but still cause issues down the track.
 - Noticed that STMHal makes heavy use of lock objects, not sure if keeping generic HAL Handlers as class members is going to work long term.
 See the Hardware PWM HAL code for more info on limitations, ideally each should be broken out as global objects so that the class can allocate shared resources.
 This issue may also creep up later with shared SPI and other handlers later on down the track
 - Lost packet detection in the W5500 Networking drivers only checks if new packets are loaded before handed over to the PRU.
 This works for now but could be improved later with a status check of Remora.